Prescott DUI Attorneys

 A conviction of a DUI in Yavapai County can have serious consequences.
 You may lose your driver’s license, experience a substantial increase in auto insurance rates, pay large fines and court costs, community service and possibly face jail time in Yavapai County, Arizona.

 Don’t leave your future to chance.
-Call 602-888-8000 and talk to a Prescott DUI Defense Attorney who knows how to fight for you.
-Dunham & Jones will work for DISMISSAL or REDUCTION of your DUI charges.
-Don’t let your arrest report affect your job and your future; call 602-888-8000 immediately to discuss how Dunham & Jones will handle your DUI defense case in Yavapai County, Arizona.
+Call 800-852-8005 and talk to a Prescott DUI Defense Attorney who knows how to fight for you.
+Don’t let your arrest report affect your job and your future; call 800-852-8005 immediately to discuss how to handle your DUI defense case in Yavapai County, Arizona.

 Driver’s License Warning after A DUI in Prescott

 A First-Time DUI Offender in Prescott is facing a mandatory 90-day license suspension and if a chemical test was refused then they are facing a mandatory 1-year license suspension.
 A Second-Time DUI Offender in Prescott is facing a 1-year license revocation.
-If you’ve been charged with a DUI in Prescott or Yavapai County, call 602-888-8000 and talk with a Prescott DUI Defense Attorney at Dunham & Jones.
+If you’ve been charged with a DUI in Prescott or Yavapai County, call 800-852-8005 and talk with a Prescott DUI Defense Attorney.

 After a DUI in Prescott, there are 2 things that you need to consider: